kyverno/kyverno-envoy-plugin/website/docs/policies/authorization-rules.md

 - `envoy.Allowed().Response()`

-    Creates a `CheckResponse` to allow the request
+    Creates an `OkResponse` to allow the request

 - `envoy.Denied(403).Response()`

-    Creates a `CheckResponse` to deny the request with status code `403`
+    Creates a `DeniedResponse` to deny the request with status code `403`

-However, we can do a lot more with Envoy's `CheckResponse`.
+However, we can do a lot more.
 Envoy can add or remove headers, query parameters, register dynamic metadata passed along the filters chain, and even change the response body.

 ![dynamic metadata](../schemas/dynamic-metadata.png)